Rich Dad Poor Dad Summary

 OK, that settled it.
 I set out to find a good book that would benefit you and found one that I had actually read several years ago.

 My good friend over at ESI Money inspired me to dust off the cover of a book that author Robert Kiyosaki wrote called Rich Dad Poor Dad.
-His article, “Rich Dad’s Ten Steps to Getting Started on the Path to Wealth” motivated me to reread it and summarize it for you.
+His article, “Rich Dad’s Ten Steps to Getting Started on the Path to Wealth,” motivated me to reread it and summarize it.

 Rich Dad Poor Dad Summary